tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

 The following steps describe how to run the demo in Unity Editor:

-1. Open the `AutowareSimulation.unity` scene placed under `Assets/AWSIM/Scenes/Main` directory
+1. Open the `AutowareSimulation.unity` scene placed under `Assets/AWSIM/Scenes/Main` or `Assets/V2x/scenes/` directory
 2. Run the simulation by clicking `Play` button placed at the top section of Editor.
 ![](image_13.png)